EliasSchramm/EPS-TwitterBot/README.md

 # EPS-TwitterBot
-A collection of some little and fun
+A collection of some little and fun Twitter Bots